illum1ii/Illum1ii/README.md

-- 👋 I'm illum1ii
+- 👋 I'm illum1ii.
-- 🐬 I code for fun
+- 🐬 I code for fun, and learning by my self.
 - 🤓 Interested by algorithms when I was 11, and interested in code optimization and low-level languages since 2020.
-- 😎 Cool french guy btw
+- 😎 Cool french guy btw.